aimenabdulaziz/sudi-part-of-speech-tagger/README.md

 consoleViterbiTest();
 ```

-To close the console test, send "exit" on the command line.
+To close the console test, send `exit` on the command line:
 ```java
 exit
 ```